 A: Size can be a problem here, back height between Flex and Rigid is not always the same.
 If the same size is available, a flexible letter will fit into a rigid track (a rigid letter is too thick to go into a flexible track).
 A Flex letter is “gripped” top and bottom when inserted into the proper track, but is often very loose when used in a track meant for Rigid letters.
 Because they are thin, a flex letter can fall down behind the rigid track and not stay in place.
 And when not used with the proper track, they tend to blow out in the wind, or to be blown together and bunched up.
 Another factor to consider is that flex letters WILL NOT work with a change pole.
 For these reasons it is not recommended.

 A: Track is usually “pop” riveted onto the sign face, and is replaceable.
 We carry both Flex letter track and Rigid letter track.
 In addition, the sign face itself can also be replaced.
 Sign faces can be purchased with or without track already installed on it, in several different sizes.
 Sign faces with Flex track installed can be rolled and shipped UPS (oversize).
 If Rigid track is installed, the face must be crated and shipped via a Freight company.

-A: Rigid letters designated DR - DR Acrylic (DR) - It is an all-acrylic resin that combines the toughness associated with other impact plastics and the outstanding transparency and UV resistance of conventional acrylic materials.
+A: Rigid letters designated DR - DR Acrylic (.060DR) - It is an all-acrylic resin that combines the toughness associated with other impact plastics and the outstanding transparency and UV resistance of conventional acrylic materials.
 Higher cost and good heat resistance.
-Much slower yellowing than PC (Polycarbonate) and higher breakage resistance than AC (Acrylic).
+Much slower yellowing than PC (Polycarbonate) and higher breakage resistance than AC - AC Acrylic.